-- Custer County Planning and Zoning staff will keep informed of actions of the State relative to environmental issues.
-Timeframe: On-going - Encourage cooperation with federal, state and private entities to enhance recreational potentials within the County to include yearround access to their lands.
+Custer County Planning and Zoning staff will keep informed of actions of the State relative to environmental issues.

+Encourage cooperation with federal, state and private entities to enhance recreational potentials within the County to include year-round access to their lands.
 Timeframe: On-going